rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 collection) programming languages or programming interfaces are used.
 Those might invalidate node references once the corresponding nodes have been exited.

+*parent containers, not sectioning nodes*
 Note that the corresponding sectioning nodes are, in contrary to parent containers, not necessarily part of the current rooted path (e.g. presequent type-2 sectioning nodes).
-Because of that, and in order to avoid issues with invalid node references, the focus of this consideration is on parent containers, rather than on sectioning nodes.
+Because of that, and in order to avoid issues with invalid node references, the focus of the current considerations are on parent containers, rather than on the sectioning nodes themselves.

 Note that the universal section has no existing parent container (i.e. virtual).
+This aspect needs to be taken into account, if a close modifier instructs the algorithm to close all open sections (including the root section).
+If it should be allowed to close the root section, is yet another aspect that needs to be looked at.

 Consequently, references (or the node level values) of the involved parent containers can be used in order to detect whether a subsequent section is,